Integration centre

 Being a diverse city means creating the best possible framework conditions for all residents.
 Different needs based on age, gender, educational level, income, origin and lifestyle as well as the demands and wishes of residents are taken into account by good urban planning from the outset.
-This is why the integration centre is located in the Service Unit Strategy and integration department.
+This is why the integration centre is located in Service Unit Strategy and integration

-- Public relations
+• Public relations work

 What offers & projects are there?